Call Us!

 While there are different ways to consolidate your debt, the most common way is through procuring a loan.
 However, your ability to qualify for a consolidation loan depends on your current credit score.
 Learn more about the debt consolidation process in Calgary here.

 To file a consumer proposal, Calgary residents must go through a Licensed Insolvency Trustee in the area.
 Consumer proposals allow their participants to pay back less than what they owe to their creditors.
 Despite how good that sounds, it comes with some drawbacks and should be a last resort, much like bankruptcy.
-To qualify for a consumer proposal in Calgary, individuals must know to owe more than $250,000.
+To qualify for a consumer proposal in Calgary, individuals must not owe more than $250,000.
 Likewise, a married couple filing jointly cannot have more than $500,000 in debt.

 Paying less than what you owe at a lower interest rate comes with some heavy consequences.
 For one, your credit score drops to the absolute lowest it can go.
 In addition, the consumer proposal will remain on your credit report for up to three years after you complete the five-year program.
 This can make acquiring credit or buying a home or auto more difficult.
 Speak to a member of our team who understands the laws regarding consumer proposals in Calgary today.

-Many people living in Calgary can find it difficult to keep up with the cost of living.
 If your debts have been piling up to an unmanageable amount, declaring bankruptcy might be the solution to your money troubles.
 However, one must never take bankruptcy lightly, as it is only a last resort.
 Speaking to a Licensed Insolvency Trustee can shed some light on your options and inform your next steps in finding a fitting solution.
+In Q1 2024, Albertans filed for 619 bankruptcies.

 Remember, declaring bankruptcy gets most of your debts forgiven, however, you forfeit most of your valuable assets in return.
 In addition, you will no longer experience wage garnishments.
 Conversely, you may not be able to obtain credit for seven years, and there is a limit on how much you can earn during bankruptcy.
 If you’re thinking about filing for bankruptcy in Calgary, call us to speak with a professional who can help.